Lady Luck (1946 film): Plot

-Mary Audrey can't stand gambling.
+Mary Audrey cannot stand gambling.
 Her grandfather, William, whom she calls "Gramps," is a compulsive gambler.
 Mary puts him to work in her Beverly Hills book store to keep him away from his bad habit.

-A professional gambler, Larry Scott, places a $200 wager with Gramps, who can't pay up when Larry's horse wins.
+A professional gambler, Larry Scott, places a $200 wager with Gramps, who cannot pay up when Larry's horse wins.
 Larry falls for Mary, however, woos and weds her, then takes her for a Las Vegas honeymoon without revealing his real profession.

 Mary discovers the truth and angrily arranges a quick divorce.
-Sacramento Sam, gambler pal of Larry's, hatches a scheme with the casino's help.
+Sacramento Sam, a gambler pal of Larry's, hatches a scheme with the casino's help.
 Mary will be permitted to win $500 gambling by the house, with Larry and Sam secretly covering the bet.
-Maybe she won't hate gambling so much this way.
+Maybe she will not hate gambling so much this way.

 It works, but too well.
-Mary begins genuinely winning and won't quit.
+Mary begins genuinely winning and will not quit.
 Larry and Sam go broke covering her bets.
 Larry returns to Beverly Hills, where he finds Gramps running a bookie operation out of the book store.
 They go back to Vegas and have everything riding on one last game of poker, which Gramps loses deliberately so Larry can win the money and Mary's heart.